 Once you've chosen your desired growth/protection ratio, the next step is to choose your ETFs.
 The main goal here is diversification: exposure to a broad range of markets and currencies.

-The easiest solution would be dumping the whole growth side into a single ETF: XAW.TO – the iShares MSCI All Country ex-Canada Index.
+The easiest solution would be dumping the whole growth side into a single ETF: XAW.TO (the iShares MSCI All Country ex-Canada Index ETF).
 You get cheap exposure to the entire world except Canadian stocks.
-Being Canucks, it's often easy for us to forget that Canada only forms about 3.5% of the global stock market – we're not a big deal in the world economy.
+Being proud Canadians, it's often easy for us to forget that Canada only forms about 3.5% of the global stock market—we're not a big deal in the world economy.

-For a bit more diversification, you may move to 3 ETFs in your growth allocation.
+For a bit more diversification, you can go up to 3 ETFs in your growth allocation.
 This translates to putting 50% into U.S. stocks, 30% into developed international, and the last 20% into Canada.

 Choosing Your Protection ETF Allocations